-Arlington, VA – September 8, 2008 - Insured drivers whose cars are damaged in auto-deer collisions may be covered for more than they think.
-With deer migrating and mating season occurring between October and December, Better Business Bureau and Insurance Information Institute recommend that drivers read their auto insurance policy closely or they could miss out on reimbursements or other benefits they are entitled to receive when it comes to a deer-vehicle collision.
+Drivers beware -- According to State Farm Insurance®, 1 in every 87 Michigan drivers is likely to have a collision with a deer.
+With deer migrating and mating season occurring between October and December, the Better Business Bureau and Insurance Information Institute recommend that drivers read their auto insurance policy closely or they could miss out on reimbursements or other benefits they are entitled to receive when it comes to a deer-vehicle collision.

-“Drivers spend a lot of money on auto insurance, but too often they wait until they need to make a claim after an accident and don’t remember or understand what will be covered,” said Tim Burns, Public Affairs Director for the Better Business Bureau Serving Eastern Michigan.
-“With Michigan consistently being in the Top 5 States each year for automobile collisions with deer, it’s important for car owners to ask the representative handling their claim about their coverage and deductible, as well as any options that are included, so they get their money’s worth.”
+“Drivers spend a lot of money on auto insurance, but too often they don’t review their policy until they need to make a claim after an accident and at that time don’t remember or understand what will be covered,” said Tim Burns, Public Affairs Director for the Better Business Bureau Serving Eastern Michigan.
+“With Michigan consistently being in the Top 5 States each year for automobile collisions with deer, it’s important for car owners to understand their coverage and deductible, as well as any other options that are included in their insurance policy, so they get their money’s worth.”

 Only comprehensive coverage reimburses drivers for loss due to contact with animals such as birds or deer.
 This fact often causes confusion among drivers who are not aware that collision coverage will not cover an auto-deer collision.
 In addition, most auto insurance policies do not automatically cover the cost of a replacement rental car after an accident.